gomorpheus/morpheus-apidoc/source/includes/_user_sources.md

 Parameter | Default | Description
 --------- | ------- | -----------
-subdomain      | null | New Subdomain for account
+subdomain      |  | New Subdomain for account

 This endpoint updates the subdomain for the account associated with the user source.